bioexcel/qmmm_bpg/docs/overview/overview.rst

 straightfoward to adjust the input file to run a production molecular dynamics simulation.

 The first change is to set the ``RUN_TYPE`` to MD.
-You will also need to add an MD section in the MOTION section which will list the parameters to do with the dynamics of the simulation.
-For a simple NVE ensemble MD this would look like this:
+You will also need to add an MD section in the MOTION section, which will list the parameters to do with the dynamics of the simulation.
+For a simple NVE ensemble MD this would look as follows:

 .. code-block:: none